Bdowdle4/applied-ml-dowdle/lab03/README.md

 Analysis: What do you notice about the dataset?
 Are there any data issues?

 ### Section 2.
 Data Exploration and Preparation
-- 2.1 Explore Data Patterns and Distributions
-- 2.2 Handle Missing Values and Clean Data
+- 2.1 Handle Missing Values and Clean Data
-- 2.3 Feature Engineering
+- 2.2 Feature Engineering

 Analysis: What patterns or anomalies do you see?
 Do any features stand out?